Skip to content Skip to footer

 Weather

-Azcapotzalco experiences a mild climate with average temperatures ranging from 12°C to 22°C. The rainy season typically occurs from June to October, with occasional showers and humidity levels around 70-80%.
-Air quality in the area is generally good.
+Azcapotzalco enjoys a moderate climate with average temperatures ranging from 12°C to 22°C. Rainfall is more frequent from June to September, with humidity levels varying between 70% to 80%.
+Air quality in the region is generally good.

 Language